Logo of the The Poor Swiss

 With a fund, each investor goes indirectly.
 With an ETF, you go through a broker who holds the shares in your name.

-This allows the fund to be more efficient directly depending on the treaty.
+This allows the fund to be more efficient, directly depending on the treaty.
 So, a Swiss-domiciled mutual fund is as tax-efficient as a US-domiciled ETF.
 Of course, the Swiss mutual funds will likely have some other disadvantages (smaller and more expensive, mostly), but it is good to know that the main tax disadvantage of European ETFs is not present in Swiss mutual funds.

 Conclusion

-As you can see, there are many strong reasons to invest in U.S. ETFs instead of European ETFs!
+As you can see, there are many strong reasons to invest in US ETFs instead of European ETFs!
 These ETFs will let you save a significant amount of money in fees and taxes.

-80% of my portfolio is invested in Vanguard Total World (VT), a U.S. ETF.
+80% of my portfolio is invested in Vanguard Total World (VT), a US ETF.
 The rest is invested in a Swiss ETF for my home bias portion.
-So, I invest a considerable portion of my money into U.S. ETFs.
+So, I invest a considerable portion of my money into US ETFs.
 This is because I consider these ETFs to be the best available for Swiss investors.

 However, these ETFs are more difficult to use.
 Investors from the European Union cannot invest in them anymore, and in Switzerland, only a few brokers let you use them.

-As I mentioned, U.S. ETFs are an optimization over European ETFs, but they are not a revolution.
-If you cannot (or do not want to) invest in U.S. ETFs, investing in European ETFs will be a great way to invest!
+As I mentioned, US ETFs are an optimization over European ETFs, but they are not a revolution.
+If you cannot (or do not want to) invest in US ETFs, investing in European ETFs will be a great way to invest!

-If you want to start trading U.S. ETFs, I recommend using Interactive Brokers.
-It is an excellent broker that lets you trade U.S. ETFs with very low transaction fees.
+If you want to start trading US ETFs, I recommend using Interactive Brokers.
+It is an excellent broker that lets you trade US ETFs with very low transaction fees.
 I have a guide on investing with Interactive Brokers.

-Are you investing in U.S. ETFs?
+Are you investing in US ETFs?

 Photo of Baptiste Wicht

-Baptiste Wicht started thepoorswiss.com in 2017.
-He realized that he was falling into the trap of lifestyle inflation.
+Baptiste Wicht started The Poor Swiss in 2017.
+He realized he was falling into the trap of lifestyle inflation.
 He decided to cut his expenses and increase his income.
-This blog is relating his story and findings.
-In 2019, he is saving more than 50% of his income.
-He made it a goal to reach Financial Independence.
-You can send Mr. The Poor Swiss a message here.
+Since 2019, he has been saving more than 50% of his income every year.
+He made it a goal to reach Financial Independence and help Swiss people with their finances.

 1. Great article.